 A biopic about the dissident Cuban novelist Reynaldo Arenas (Javier Bardem), who alternately triumphed and suffered through Fidel Castro's revolution because of his homosexuality, Before Night Falls is entertaining if shapeless, with Spanish actor Bardem's convincing, low-key performance agreeably dominating the film.
 Of course, there are problems.
 For one, director Schnabel's notorious arrogance seeps into his film.
 Though Before Night… read more!

-I caught this drama at a film festival, which is probably the only place in America that one will see it, being as it is all about George Best, the Northern Irish soccer player whose rise and fall as Manchester United's superstar forward in the 1960s is hardly a household name to those outside the UK.
-In the title role,… read more!
+I caught this drama at a film festival, which is probably the only place in America that one will see it, being as it is all about George Best, the Northern Irish soccer player who, as Manchester United's superstar forward in the 1960s, is hardly a household name to those outside the UK.
+In the title role, Irish actor John… read more!

 The folks who brought you Waiting for Guffman are back with another mockumentary, this one on dog shows and the people who enter them.
 Nearly the entire cast from Guffman returns, mostly in fine form, and once again Christopher Guest directs from a script he wrote with costar Eugene Levy.
 It's cute, but it's no Guffman, and it's certainly not… read more!

 Set against the backdrop of the 1984 coal miners' strike in England, Billy Elliot follows its titular character, an 11-year-old boy raised by his macho father and older brother in a depressed Northern town, as he discovers a talent - and a love - for ballet dancing.
 You can pretty much guess every plot point from there on out, which… read more!